Preparing for Drug Testing in HAZWOPER Jobs: Brief Guide

 3. Confidentiality: Results are handled with strict confidentiality.
 Only authorized personnel within your organization will have access to these results.

-4. Positive Results: If a test comes back positive, there may be a confirmation test to rule out false positives.
+4. Positive Results: If the examination comes back positive, there may be a confirmation exam to rule out false positives.
 The employer will then follow their established procedures, which might include a meeting with the employee.

 5. Employee Rights: If you dispute a positive result, you typically have the right to request a retest or provide explanations, such as prescription medications.